eonu/sequentia/README.md

 For detailed tutorials and examples on the usage of Sequentia, [see the notebooks here](https://nbviewer.jupyter.org/github/eonu/sequentia/tree/master/notebooks/).

-Below are some basic examples of univariate and multivariate sequences can be used in Sequentia.
+Below are some basic examples of how univariate and multivariate sequences can be used in Sequentia.

 ### Univariate sequences